All Episodes

 Yeah, I don't get that one either.

-Thane Scotty again says, What I like about this is that in Trump's first term, we would never have supported this level of going after our opponents, and we would have warned against the dangers of this level of vindictiveness.
+Thane Scotty again says, what I like about this is that in Trump's first term, we would never have supported this level of going after our opponents, and we would have warned against the dangers of this level of vindictiveness.

 They're the people who literally said, no, we're going to put you in jail.

-And I hear this, and I think that there are two strands in Republican thinking.
+I hear this, and I think that there are two strands in Republican thinking.

-One is a bit more optimistic, the other is more Machiavellian.
+One is a bit more optimistic.

-But the problem is you've got two very large political wings that are divided against one another and are just waiting for their turn for the power to be able to persecute their opponents.
+I'm not saying that Republics ought to be tranquil and harmonious permanently, but the problem is you've got two very large political wings that are divided against one another, and are just waiting for their turn for the power to be able to persecute their opponents.

 And, okay, well, that's a death spiral downwards into just what is literally going to be the severing of the Republic.